MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 defaults write com.microsoft.Outlook DefaultWeatherLocation -string 'Paris, France'
 ```

 When preferences are changed via Terminal users can override the value in the Outlook app.
-To change the value and enforce it so that users cannot override it, use a Configuration Profile.
+To change the value and enforce it so that users can't override it, use a Configuration Profile.

 All of these keys are CFPreferences-compatible, which means that they can be set by using enterprise management (MDM) software for Mac, such as Microsoft Intune and Jamf Pro.